GSA/notifications-api/README.md

 ## Known Installation Issues

+### Python Installation Errors

 On M1 Macs, if you get a `fatal error: 'Python.h' file not found` message, try a different method of installing Python.
-Installation via `pyenv` is known to work.
+The recommended approach is to use [`pyenv`](https://github.com/pyenv/pyenv), as noted above in the installation instructions.

+### PostgreSQL Installation Errors

 A direct installation of PostgreSQL will not put the `createdb` command on your `$PATH`.
 It can be added there in your shell startup script, or a